reingart/pyfpdf/docs/reference/text.md

 ```
 ### Description ###

 Prints a character string.
 The origin is on the left of the first character, on the baseline.
-This method allows to place a string precisely on the page, but it is usually easier to use [cell](cell.md), [multi_cell](multi_cell.md) or [write](write.md) which are the standard methods to print text.
+This method allows placing a string precisely on the page, but it is usually easier to use [cell](cell.md), [multi_cell](multi_cell.md) or [write](write.md), which are the standard methods to print text.

 ### Parameters ###